isomerpages/moe-pasirrissec/pages/Announcements.md

 description: ""
 variant: markdown
 ---
+#### Collection of School Graduation Certificate (SGC) for 2024 Cohort
+Students from 2024 Sec 4NT cohorts may collect their SGC from the school General Office during office hours<br>

 #### 2025 Semester 1 Timetable, with effect from Monday, 13 January 2025

 Please click [here](/files/Announcements/2025/2025_TERM_1_TT_FOR_SEC_1.pdf) to access 2025 Semester 1 Timetable for Sec 1 classes.<br>